alecmuffett/drafts-not-complete-not-tested-do-not-use/production-ubuntu-onion-server.md

 # bad:      ufw allow from $SPECIFIC_ADDRESS to any port 22
 # terrible: ufw allow from any to any port 22
 ```

-## Optional: Redirect DNS over Tor

-Some software you use may get tricked into performing DNS lookups of specially-crafted domain names, in order to watch-for and determine the IP address of the server.
-The easiest solution for this is to make outgoing DNS requests over Tor.

-`WORK IN PROGRESS`

 ## Optional: Block outgoing network attempts other than Tor-related